 We’re taking action on child poverty

 We’re helping struggling children and families who use our services by providing them with emergency support such as beds, access to food, and support with their mental wellbeing.
-We’re calling on the Government to make sure no child misses out on the basics and recommend three main actions to tackle child poverty.
-One of these is to end the two-child limit on benefits.
+We’re calling on the Government to make sure no child misses out on the basics and take bold action in the forthcoming child poverty strategy.
+One of the essential elements needed in the strategy is ending the two-child limit on benefits.

 What is the two-child benefit limit?

-Since April 2017 parents having a third, or subsequent child do not qualify for additional support through child tax credit or universal credit.
-This limit means families who receive these benefits are denied £3,235 per year, per child, if they have two children, and have any more.
+Since April 2017, parents having a third or subsequent child do not qualify for additional support through child tax credit or universal credit.
+This limit means families who receive these benefits are denied up to £3,514 per year, per child, if they already have two children and have any more.

 This effectively operates as a sibling penalty and is currently the single biggest policy driver of child poverty in the UK (Child Poverty Action Group, 2023)

 Ali Cooper, Senior Policy Advisor on Child Poverty at Barnardo's says “We know from our frontline work that this policy penalises children who happen to have more than one brother or sister, even though poverty is already highest in families with more than two children.
-Ending the sibling penalty is one of the most cost-effective ways of lifting children out of poverty.”
+Ending the sibling penalty and benefit cap is one of the most cost-effective ways of lifting children out of poverty and the government must address it in the child poverty strategy.”

-children would be lifted out of poverty if the two-child limit on benefits was ended.
+children would be lifted out of poverty if the two-child limit and benefit cap were ended.

 Why families living in poverty need the Household Support Fund